-- For Component Two you will have to take part in two performances. - Both performances will be marked by a visiting examiner. - The first performance is a solo performance (monologue).
-This must be a minimum of two minutes and a maximum of three minutes.
+- For Component Two you will have to take part in two performances. - Both performances will be marked by a visiting examiner. - The first performance is a solo performance (monologue) or a duologue.
 You will be marked on your acting skills.
-The monologue must be from a published play. - The second performance will be in a group piece.
+The pieces must be from a published play. - The second performance will be in a group piece.
 This will be scripted and will be directed by a member of the Drama staff.